 The hardest job to get is your first one

 If you've never freelanced before, getting your foot in the door can be difficult.
-Without a track record and samples of previous projects, it can be hard to convince a company to hire you.
+Without a track record and samples of previous projects, it can be hard to persuade a company to hire you.
 Once you start have a few jobs under your belt, you'll be able to show your work to future potential employers, but you may have to do a small pro bono project to prove yourself initially.
-Parker recommends taking part in freelance contests as an easy way to build up your portfolio.
+Badminton advised reaching out to a potential employer or client about the job you're bidding on as soon as you've read the brief — asking smart questions will show that you've paid attention to what the client wants, and could give you an edge.